SafeRoboticsLab/AprilTagSLAM_ROS/README.md

 # ROS AprilTag SLAM

 This repo contains a ROS implementation of a real-time landmark SLAM based on [AprilTag](https://github.com/AprilRobotics/apriltag) and [GTSAM](https://gtsam.org/).
 We use AprilTag as the front end, which alleviates the challengings in data association.
 Both CPU and CUDA versions of the AprilTag front end are included.
-We provide iSAM2 and batch fixed-lag smoother for SLAM and visual Odometry.
+We provide iSAM2 and batch fixed-lag smoother for SLAM and visual Inertia Odometry.

 The package is initially built for a [ZED2](https://www.stereolabs.com/zed-2/) camera running on [Nvidia Jetson Xavier](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems/jetson-xavier-nx/).
 However, it can be easily adapted for other sensors and other platforms.
 We have tested this on JetPack 5.0.2 and regular PC with Ubuntu 20.04, ROS Noetic and Nvidia GTX 1080Ti.